 Asya Stamenova graduated from the University of National and World Economy in Sofia, Bulgaria.
-She is about to start studying in the MBA Digital Marketing Strategy.
+She is about to start studying in the MBA.
 She found out about the programme when visiting the Salon de l’Etudiant exhibition and was particularly drawn to the specific programme structure.
 “I’ve been living in Paris for about a year and I really like the city!”

 EMLV international students come as far as South Korea.
 Exchange student Yugyeong Choi will study in the third year at EMLV.

 “I really like the campus facilities and since I arrived last week, I have found everyone to be very kind.
 At first I was a bit worried because it’s my first time living abroad on my own, but so far things have gone much better than what I thought!”